rvsrvs/learn-swift/README.md

 the OO syntactic elements and is not yet fully up to speed with functional kernel.

-I believe that Swift 6, Combine and SwiftUI will probably trigger the community as a whole to begin leaving its OO code behind and making full use of the smaller syntactic core.
+I believe that Swift 6, Combine and SwiftUI represent an inflection point where the community as a whole will begin transitioning from the OO paradigm and begin making full use of the smaller syntactic core.
 The ultimate goal of this repository is to help my students move in that direction and prepare them for the shift I see underway in the Swift community.

-*NB* All code below is in commented playgrounds using Apple's Markdown comment formatting specification.
+*NB* All code in this project is in commented playgrounds using Apple's Markdown comment formatting specification.
 So you'll want to do the following in Xcode: `Editor->Show Raw Markup` whenever you open a playground.

-One final note: I _highly_ recommend reading or watching pretty much everything in the bibliography attached at bottom.
-It is impossible in a single work such as this to cover everything in the detail that it deserves, so I've incorporated pointers to things that I particularly liked and found helpful in the biobliography.
+One final note: I _highly_ recommend reading or watching pretty much everything in the bibliography attached at the bottom of this document.
+It is impossible in a single
+work such as this to cover everything in the detail that it deserves, so I've incorporated pointers to things that I particularly liked and found helpful in the biobliography.
 In particular, I cannot recommend the Pointfree.co